What’s all this Stuff about State Testing? : A Rant

-- Stop using standardized tests as the sole way to determine effectiveness of a school or a teacher.
-It is only one part to considered.
+- Stop using standardized tests as the sole way to determine the effectiveness of a school or a teacher.
+It is only one part to consider.
 Assess progress using a portfolio of work.
 This collection can include the student’s interpersonal skills, ability to collaborate, use creativity to problem solve, and attempts made to incorporate more challenging materials without giving up.
-These are abilities that cannot be determined by a computer scored test, but are skills that greatly improve a person’s chances to be successful.
+These abilities cannot be determined by a computer-scored test but are skills that greatly improve a person’s chances of success.

 - Give the same standardized tests at the beginning and again at the end of the school year.
 This is a better way to see what progress has been made.
 The test my students took last year determines their baseline for progress this year.
 My students were with a different teacher at a different school.
-I have no control over the way the teacher taught the year prior, or how much students lost or gained over the summer.
+I have no control over how the teacher taught the year prior or how much students lost or gained over the summer.

 - Score students on how much they improved as individuals rather than how the school did as a whole.
-It is growth toward meeting a standard that should be measured.
+We should instead measure the growth toward meeting a standard.
 Although some students may recover from learning gaps, it is unfair to expect students who might come 3 to 4 years below grade level to be at grade level by the end of a single school year.

 - Adapt standards to serve the population of a school.
-If the majority of my students are not at grade level, then it makes no sense for me to teach 7th grade standards when they have not yet mastered the standards that came before.
-It is no wonder that students begin to think of themselves as failures, and want to quit when asked to build upon concepts they haven’t yet mastered.
-If you build a house with a partial foundation the floors built on top would eventually fail, too.
+If most of my students are not at grade level, then it makes no sense for me to teach 7th-grade standards when they have not yet mastered the standards that came before.
+It is no wonder that students begin to think of themselves as failures and want to quit when asked to build upon concepts they haven’t yet mastered.
+If you build a house with a partial foundation, the floors built on top will eventually fail, too.

 - Stop blaming poor standardized testing performance on educators.
-Yes, there are some teachers who should definitely be removed from the profession.
-Yes, unions and tenure can impede the removal of those unworthy of the job.
-However, blaming teachers for students’ poor performance on the state test, is like blaming the doctor for a patient not losing weight.
+Yes, the profession needs to remove some teachers.
+Yes, unions and tenure can impede removing those unworthy of the job.
+However, blaming teachers for students’ poor performance on the state test is like blaming the doctor for a patient not losing weight.
 The doctor gives the information and the plan.
 The patient can ask questions, but ultimately, it is up to the patient to do the work.

-- Spend the billions of dollars used each year on state testing and all that goes with it, to help decrease poverty, homelessness and food insecurity.
-These issues greatly affect the ability of students to do well in school.
+- Spend the billions of dollars each year on state testing and all that goes with it to help decrease poverty, homelessness, and food insecurity.
+These issues significantly affect the ability of students to do well in school.

 Keep it in the Neighborhood

-In the end, we all need to take responsibility for the education of our children.
+Ultimately, we all need to take responsibility for the education of our children.
 A group of disconnected bureaucrats should not be the ones to decide what kids need to know.
 While a set of national standards can be a guide, the local community should determine how to best implement them.
-Business owners, parents, teachers, school administrators and the school board should discuss what “stuff” our children really should be learning.
-They should discuss how the standards fit into those expectations, and what to do if students fail to meet them.
+Business owners, parents, teachers, school administrators, and the school board should discuss what “stuff” our children really should be learning.
+They should discuss how the standards fit those expectations and what to do if students fail to meet them.

 In the end, the stuff that makes a student successful today is not based on knowing how to grow their own food or build their own houses.
-The stuff today’s students need is how to grow their own intelligence, and build a strong foundation of learning.
-These skills are what the success of everything else in their world stands .
-I suppose it’s possible, Standardized testing can certainly find a place somewhere in that stuff.
+The stuff today’s students need is how to grow their own intelligence and build a strong foundation of learning.
+These skills are what the success of everything else in their world stands upon.
+I suppose it’s possible there is a place for standardized testing somewhere in that stuff.

 Well, that’s just my opinion, anyway…